locnnil/workshop/docs/how-to/git-workshop.rst

 How to use workshops with Git
 =============================

-Workshops are intended for use in common development ecosystems, which makes running into Git almost inevitable.
+Workshops are designed to be used in common development ecosystems, which makes their encounter with Git almost inevitable.
-Let's see how you can integrate workshops into your repo.
+Let's look at how you can integrate workshops into your repo.

 Initialisation